carpentries/amy/docs/users_guide/admin_index.md

 ![Training request list view](images/amy_training_requests.png)

-!!! note "Member code validation on training requests"
+!!! note "Code validation on training requests"

     AMY validates the registration code entered by applicants.
-If the code is invalid, inactive, or has no seats remaining (applicable for memberships), the form will display an error.
+If the code is invalid, inactive, or has no seats remaining, the form will display an error.
 However, applicants may check a box labelled "Continue with registration code marked as invalid" to submit the application anyway.

 Some trainees will already be in AMY.
 If there is a record with a matching name and email address, they will show up with a "matched trainee" when you search for them.
 You can match the application to this trainee, or if the match was incorrect, search for a different Person record or create a new Person.